niklasramo/eventti/README.md

 <h3><a id="feat-3" href="#feat-3" aria-hidden="true">#</a> Faster emits with cached listener queue</h3>

-One common performance issue in almost all event emitter implementations is that they _always_ clone the listeners before looping them when an event is emitted.
-The cloning _is_ pretty crucial for correct functionality, because otherwise you risk the listener queue being manipulated during processing which again might lead to incorrect/unexpected behavior.

-However, instead of cloning the listeners _always_ we can alternatively clone them only _when necessary_, which is what Eventti does internally.
-Eventti uses a simple caching approach where the listener queue is cached on emit.
-The cache is then updated on listener addition and invalidated on listener removal.
-This gives a nice performance boost to all emit calls when we can use the cache.
+One common performance issue in almost all event emitter implementations is that they _always_ clone the listener queue when an event is emitted.
+Although the cloning part _is_ pretty crucial for correct functionality we can speed things up by cloning the listener queue only _when necessary_, which is what Eventti does internally.
+Eventti uses a simple caching mechanism, which gives a nice performance boost to emit calls when the cache can be used.

 <h2><a id="api" href="#api" aria-hidden="true">#</a> API</h2>